apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 ### Refresh Requests

-The construction of Spring beans (as defined by the `@Bean` annotation) managed via auto-configuration classes has been enhanced to support [*configurtion refresh* requests](../configuration/Configuration-Management-Reload.html) specially when beans are activated conditionally using a property value via the likes of `@ConditionalOnProperty`.
+The construction of Spring beans (as defined by the `@Bean` annotation) managed via auto-configuration classes has been enhanced to support [*configuration refresh* requests](../configuration/Configuration-Management-Reload.html) specially when beans are activated conditionally using a property value via the likes of `@ConditionalOnProperty`.
 This allows a bean to remain in a disabled state using a JDK dynamic proxy so that it can later on be replaced with a real implementation when/if configuration is refreshed.

 ### Feature Toggles